One of will.i.am’s keys to success is trusting his instincts.

-Prior to Fergie joining the group, the Peas released two critically acclaimed soulful underground hip-hop albums, which boasted the local radio hits “Joints & Jams” and “Weekend.”
+Prior to Fergie joining the group, the Los Angeles-based group released two critically acclaimed soulful underground hip-hop albums, which boasted the local radio hits “Joints & Jams” and “Weekend.”

 Fergie’s sassy fly girl image and piercing, airy vocals signaled a more pronounced pop dynamic for the group, and it was not welcomed, according to will.i.am.

 "When we put Fergie in the group everyone was at odds with that decision," will.i.am told Yahoo!
 Music in an exclusive interview.
 "And in my gut, in my heart, I’m like, 'No. This is it.
 Forget what you guys think.
 This girl is amazing.'"